KeksPirates/PirateLauncher/README.md

 - Aria2 must be installed and accessible from your command line.
 - This tool is for educational purposes only.
 Use it responsibly.

-## License
-PirateLauncher is licensed under the MIT License.
-Refer to the LICENSE file for more information.

 ---

 **Disclaimer:** PirateLauncher is intended for legal and ethical use only.
 Ensure compliance with applicable laws and regulations when using this tool.